stevommmm/envf/README.md

 # envf

-Like printf for your environment.
+Like printf for your environment, designed for use in `docker-entrypoint.sh` to replace template files with current stack variables.

 When passed a filename containing a '.env' suffix it will replace all instances of `%VARIABLE%` found within with their matching environment variable values.